d12frosted/elpa-mirror/melpa/decide-readme.txt

 ? c (decide-random-choice)
 and input a comma-separated list of things to choose from.
-There are also some pre-defined lists of choices that can be accessed with the following shortcuts (and it should be obvious from a quick look in decide.el how to define your own for frequently used lists!):
+There are also some pre-defined lists of choices that can be accessed with the following shortcuts.

 ? w 4 -> decide-whereto-compass-4 (N,S,W,E)
 ? w 6 -> decide-whereto-compass-6 (N,S,W,E,U,D)